North Dakota Supreme Court orders Measure 3 removed from ballot

 “We are gratified the court agreed with our position to keep Measure 3 off the ballot," Brighter Future Alliance Chairman Pat Finken said in a statement.
 "It was ill-conceived, poorly written and the forces behind the measure showed contempt for our initiated measure processes and safeguards.
 This outcome further demonstrates why we must not allow out-of-state special interests to tamper with our constitution and our elections to further their political agenda.”

-Two other measures are set for the Nov.
+Two other measures, both from the 2019 Legislature, are set for the Nov.
 3 general election ballot, asking voters to increase the membership and terms of the State Board of Higher Education, and to involve the Legislature in approving constitutional initiatives.

 Reach Jack Dura at 701-250-8225 or jack.dura@bismarcktribune.com.